forkbomb9/gyr/README.md

 Feature requests and bug reports are most welcome.

-I'll accept pull requests fixing bugs or adding requested features.
+I'll accept patchsets fixing bugs or adding requested features.

+NOTE: The preferred way to contribute is via SourceHut, tickets can be opened at https://todo.sr.ht/~forkbomb9/gyr

+The GitLab releases & issues are kept for convenience, but merge requests are closed.

 ## Changelog